What Is Perfect Bound Book Printing?

 Perfect Bound Book Printing Pricing

-Perfect bound book printing pricing depends on four things: page count, paper type, interior color (B&W vs color), and quantity.
-As a rough benchmark, a 200-page 6" x 9" B&W paperback starts around $5.80 per copy for a single book and drops to around $2.15 per copy at 1,000 copies - a 60%+ volume discount.
+Perfect binding pricing depends on four things: page count, paper type, interior color (B&W vs color), and quantity.
+As a rough benchmark, a 200-page 6" x 9" B&W soft cover book starts around $5.80 per copy for a single book and drops to around $2.15 per copy at 1,000 copies - a 60%+ volume discount.

 For wholesale perfect bound book printing - retail inventory, bulk author launches, bookstore distribution, or large educational runs - the per-copy cost drops steeply as quantity goes up.
 Larger perfect bound books printing orders of 500 or more copies unlock our best pricing tiers, and there's no upper limit: we handle runs well into the thousands.